Returning to Repayment on Federal Student Loans

 Betsy Mayotte: Well, before I answer that, I think this is a great time to remind people that now is a great time to make extra sure that the Department of Eeducation and your loan servicer have up-to-date contact information.
-Because they're already starting to send out reminders and informational letters and emails to borrowers in anticipation of the ending of the COVID waivers at the end of January.

 So if you don't, if they don't have you up-to-date.
 You're not going to get that information and not getting that information.
 If you ended up going delinquent because of it because you didn't realize that you needed it, your payment's due again, that's not a defense to default, so it could negatively affect your credit in a real way.